elemental/Elemental/doc/source/core/imports/lapack.rst

 Safe norms
 ^^^^^^^^^^

-.. cpp:function:: R lapack::SafeNorm( R alpha, R beta )
+.. cpp:function:: Real lapack::SafeNorm( Real alpha, Real beta )

    Return :math:`\sqrt{\alpha^2+\beta^2}` in a manner which avoids under/overflow. `R` can be equal to either `float` or `double`.

-.. cpp:function:: R lapack::SafeNorm( R alpha, R beta, R gamma )
+.. cpp:function:: Real lapack::SafeNorm( Real alpha, Real beta, Real gamma )

    Return :math:`\sqrt{\alpha^2+\beta^2+\gamma^2}` in a manner which avoids under/overflow. `R` can be equal to either `float` or `double`.